 Reconnecting with Family Is Worth It

-Throughout my first semester in Korea, I had visited my maternal grandparents each weekend, but I longed to establish a deeper relationship with them during the remainder of my stay.
+Throughout my first semester in South Korea, I had visited my maternal grandparents each weekend, but I longed to establish a deeper relationship with them during the remainder of my stay.
 So, during the second semester, I decided to live with my grandparents and commute to school rather than continue staying in the dorms.

 This was a crucial aspect of my time abroad that made an enormous impact on my life.
 Living with my grandparents changed how I thought about family and love.
 My first week of living with my grandparents was perfect.
 I would wake up to the smell of an amazing Korean breakfast cooking in the kitchen, enjoy a full day of attending school and exploring Seoul, and then come back late in the evening to a vibrant home.
 I felt like this was the life I had always imagined for myself while studying abroad.